olingerc/teleprompter/README.md

 ## Prepare songbooks

 Create folder called `songbooks`.
 Each folder inside that will be a songbook.
 Folder name needs to be `<sequence> - <name>`.
 Inisde of these folders put presentations (currently only pptx format).
 The slides will be converted into images and shown in the prompter.
 Ideally the slides have the same size as the monitor that is to be used.
 Naming of the presentation files should be `<sequence> - <artist> - <song>.pptx`.
 On startup all files will be converted.
-Alrady converted files will be re-used except if the presentation modification date is newer.
+Already converted files will be re-used except if the presentation modification date is newer.

 The application will first look for this folder in the same folder where the app code is or if not found inside the app folder itself. i.e